Kamen Rider OOO: Novel

-Kamen Rider OOO (仮面ライダーオーズ, Kamen Raidā Ōzu), written by Nobuhiro Mouri, is part of a series of spin-off novel adaptions of the Heisei Era Kamen Riders.
+Novel: Kamen Rider OOO (小説 仮面ライダーオーズ, Shōsetsu Kamen Raidā Ōzu), written by Nobuhiro Mouri, is part of a series of spin-off novel adaptions of the Heisei Era Kamen Riders.
 The novel is split into three parts.
-The first part, Ankh's part, focuses on the origin of the Core Medals, the King, and the Greeeds from Ankh's point of view and reveals secrets unanswered from the series.
-The second part, Birth's part, takes on the Birth Driver's point of view, deciding between Akira Date and Shintaro Goto to see who is worthy to use it.
-The final part, Eiji's part, focuses on Eiji's past and reveals how he met Alfreed.
+The first part focuses on the origin of the Core Medals, the King, and the Greeeds from Ankh's point of view and reveals secrets unanswered from the series.
+The second part takes on the Birth Driver's point of view, deciding between Akira Date and Shintaro Goto to see who is worthy to use it.
+The final part focuses on Eiji's past and reveals how he met Alfreed.
 The novel was released on November 30, 2012.